gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

   ObservedGeneration *int64 `json:"observedGeneration,omitempty"`
   // State of the task is the last known state of the task.
   State TaskState `json:"taskState"`
-  // Time at which operation has been triggered.
+  // Time at which task move to any other state from "pending" state.
   InitiatedAt metav1.Time `json:"initiatedAt"`
   // LastError represents the errors when processing the task.
   LastErrors []LastError `json:"lastErrors,omitempty"`